290 Mondale Hall

-In addition to specialized counseling, engaging summer internships in public interest projects, year-long post graduate fellowships, and loan repayment assistance, the program will also award selected students scholarships up to $15,000* annually for the first two years.
-Eligibility for third year renewal will be based on the scholar's continued interest and demonstrated intent to pursue a public interest career after graduation.
-Recipients of the Robina Public Interest Scholarship are automatically enrolled in the program and are therefore responsible for meeting all of the requirements and expectations set by the program to maintain their scholarship status.
+In addition to specialized counseling, engaging summer internships in public interest projects, year-long post graduate fellowships and loan repayment assistance, the program offers public interest-minded students a community of support and resources for their individualized career paths.
+If selected as a Robina Public Interest Scholar, students are responsible for meeting all the requirements and expectations set by the program to maintain their program status.

 Program and Scholarship Overview